Royal Edward Arms: History

 In response to a growing economy, the need for a larger hotel in the city of Fort William became a point of discussion in 1927.
 The community had hoped one of the national railways would construct a grand hotel in the city for some time, but eventually took the initiative to build a hotel themselves.
 Led by local businessman Norman M. Paterson, 800 members of the community raised $419,000 in several months and construction of the hotel commenced in 1928.
 Upon completion in 1929, the hotel had 105 rooms, each with an ensuite, with an additional 21 "sample rooms" available for day rentals.
 The hotel featured a large kitchen, dining space for 150 people, a banquet hall, ballroom and convention space.

 The hotel was owned by Fort William Hotels Limited, and operated successfully for many years.
 Notable guests include Queen Elizabeth II and Prince Charles, Governor General Roland Michener, Prime Minister John Diefenbaker, Gene Autry, and George Hees.
 However, by the end of the 1970s the hotel was no longer feasible and closed its doors.

 The Royal Edward sat vacant for several years and almost faced demolition, but was saved when a non-profit housing corporation obtained the funds to renovate the building into apartments.
 The renovations were led by architectural firm Ranta and Tett, and cost $2,478,305.
 It was operated by the Thunder Bay District Housing Corporation under a lease from the City of Thunder Bay.
 The lease expired on July 31, 2015.
 The City of Thunder Bay sold the building to a company owned by Asanhul Habib, a local architect, for $500,000.
 It is now operated as a private sector apartment building.
 Mr. Habib has announced plans to convert the building back to its original use as a hotel.
+Mr. Habib sold the property to Ali Abbas in 2019.